eitancohen77/NBA-Dataset-Analysis/README.md

 ![](https://github.com/eitancohen77/NBA-Dataset-Analysis/assets/98838116/bbe5fc9a-5b1e-435d-8432-b1ff8dff950c)

-So when Jayson Tatum gets imputed into the model, Devin Booker, Jaylen Brown, Stephen Curry, Kevin Durant and Paul George get outputted.
+So if Jayson Tatum gets inputed into the model, Devin Booker, Jaylen Brown, Stephen Curry, Kevin Durant and Paul George get outputted.
 If you know basketball you know that this is a somewhat accurate description since these guys are all elite scorers which is who Jayson Tatum is.
-To really test this I wanted to see if it would work on centers as well, and not superstars so I used Domantas Sabonis who is a center, and Chris paul who is a point guard as subjects.
+To really test this I wanted to see if it would work on centers as well, and not superstars so I used 2 subjects: Domantas Sabonis who is a center, and Chris paul who is a point guard.

 ![](https://github.com/eitancohen77/NBA-Dataset-Analysis/assets/98838116/2381b32a-d45a-400f-934c-151d776c41cc)
 - These are all role playing centers just like Domantas Sabonis.
 None of these have insane superstar stats so this is a fairly accurate description.